talkpython/data-driven-web-apps-with-flask/README.md

 While building our replica PyPI, you will learn:

 * Learn about the different major Python web frameworks
-* Create a -based website from scratch using the CLI and PyCharm
+* Create a Flask-based website from scratch using the CLI and PyCharm
 * Work with dynamic HTML templates
 * Map URLs to view methods using routing
 * Make advanced use of routing to build a full custom CMS in 8 minutes